IBM/e2r/README.md

 # Quantum Embedding of the Knowledge

 A novel approach proposed (by Knowledge & Reasoning Group at IBM Research AI, India) to embed symbolic Knowledge Base (KB), inspired by the theory of Quantum Logic.
+The goal is to be able to replicate the logical structure of the KB and symbolic logical reasoning in the embedding space.
+We call this approach E2R (Embed2Reason).

 This work is first accepted for publication at **NeurIPS 2019 Conference** with paper details as below: